IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 3. The sequences are read, analyzed, and transformed by [Cloud Dataflow].

-    * The data are split into a training set and a testing set.
+    * The input data are split into a training set, a validation set, and a testing set.

-    * The training set is used to compute statistics needed for transforming the measurements to a form suitable for neural networks.
+    * The training set is used to compute statistics needed for transforming the measurements to a form suitable for neural networks and, in particular, for standardizing the data.

-    * Both the training and testing sets are transformed using the statistics from the previous step.
-In particular, the temperature values are standardized.
+    * The training, validation, and testing sets of temperature sequences are transformed using the statistics computed from the training set.

 4. The processed sequences are written by Dataflow to [Cloud Storage] in the [TFRecord] format, which is a serialization format native to TensorFlow.